stanford-cs248/project/README.md

 ## Project Report and Video Submission

 We require both a report and video handin, as described below.
 But you will receive a single overall grade for the project.
-There are no predefined rubrics as all projects are slightly different.
+There are no predefined rubrics as all projects are slightly different. **One team only needs one submission (report + video)**

 ### Report Handin ###

 The report should brief, but sufficient to convey everything you did.
 In general this can be done in 2-3 pages.
 It's fine to go above this limit, especially if it's due to including good pictures of your results.
 Remember, the main point of the write up is to give the staff an overview of what the functionality you have implemented and its technical complexity.
 Self-selected projects should take care to really explain what was done.

-Overall the final writeup handin should be a zip file submitted on Canvas that includes the following components:
+Overall the final writeup handin should be a zip file submitted on **Canvas** that includes the following components:

 1. __Your writeup__, in pdf format, called `writeup.pdf' which includes:
  * Your name(s)